Feather-edge Cladding

 Other considerations

-It is important to consider the potential dimensional shrinkage and movement of green timber.
-Depending on the species, boards may shrink by 10% over the first two to three years as the wood dries.
-If exposed to hot, dry weather before or soon after fitting, boards are likely to cup, warp and split.
-The best time to fit cladding is in the autumn or winter.
+It is important to consider the potential dimensional shrinkage and movement of feather-edge cladding boards cut from green / wet timber.
+Depending on the species, boards may shrink by 10% (20mm for a 200mm deep board) over the first two years as the wood dries.

 Disclaimer